Compassion: The best medicine Gwen Riddick can offer as Eden's newest OB-GYN

 School was a place where Riddick found she could define herself and plan for a life that would lift her family economically, she said.

-“Since I was a little girl, I’ve always wanted to achieve academically,’’ she said during a recent interview.
+“Since I was a little girl, I’ve always wanted to achieve academically,” she said.
 “I remember in the second and third grade I wanted to make really good grades because my family … they were in poverty.
 I wanted to do really well academically so I could get a good job and earn enough money to be able to take care of my family.’’

 But with this grand news came another big announcement that would complicate Riddick’ s young life.